Pokecord-Official/Pokecord-Guide/admins/toolkit.md

 # Custom Rulesets

 The `Gym Toolkit` allows server owners to add custom battle rulesets per channel.
-This is a more advanced feature of the bot and requires basic knowledge of [JSON](https://json.org) file format, [Git](https://git-scm.com/) and [GitHub](https://docs.github.com/en).
+This is a more advanced feature of the bot and requires a basic knowledge of the [JSON](https://json.org) file format, [Git](https://git-scm.com/) and [GitHub](https://docs.github.com/en).
 :::info
 Rulesets are only enforced in unstaked PvP battles.
 :::